Alexandra Owens

 + view work

-Own the taxonomy governance, metadata schema, ingestion standards, and vendor upload workflows for The Feed's Canto DAM.
-A complete audit revealed structural failures: 45% of assets missing category data, rigid folder hierarchy requiring duplication, no rendition model linking Shopify-optimized images to source files, and naming misalignment between 286 Shopify vendors and 331 DAM brands.
-The replacement, Asset Clarity, is a custom Next.js + Supabase application with 63,687 migrated assets, faceted filtering, full-text search, a brand directory, and parent-child rendition linking — architecture documented in a full PRD written as both build specification and portfolio artifact.
-Previously led a DAM migration consolidating 90,000+ assets to 50,000.
+Owned the taxonomy governance, metadata schema, ingestion standards, and vendor upload workflows for The Feed's Canto DAM across roughly 200 brands.
+A complete audit revealed structural failures: 45% of assets missing category data, a rigid folder hierarchy that forced duplication, no rendition model linking Shopify-optimized images to their source files, and naming misalignment between 286 Shopify vendors and 331 DAM brands.
+In response I designed and built Asset Clarity, a custom Next.js and Supabase replacement: 63,687 assets migrated from the Canto export to 55,629 live, faceted filtering, full-text search, a brand directory, and parent-child rendition linking.
+Brand metadata coverage improved from 67% to 79%.
+The architecture is documented in a full PRD written as both build specification and portfolio artifact.

 Front-End Creative Systems & Implementation